ilse-langnar/bashGPT/readme.md

 ## Using **gpt.sh** with a script 📜
 1) Download the **gpt.sh** file. 📥
 2) Open the file and replace the default options (key, model and temperature) with your own. 🔑
-3) Run the script by typing bash **gpt.sh** in your terminal like: `bashGPT.sh "List me the top 10 games of all time"`. 🖥️
+3) Run the script by typing bash **gpt.sh** in your terminal like: `gpt.sh "List me the top 10 games of all time"`. 🖥️
 4) That's it! **gpt.sh** will query the OpenAI API using your chosen model and temperature, and copy the generated text to your clipboard using xclip. 📋

 ## Using **gpt.sh** with i3wm 🐧